When you have heart disease, there are little things you can do each day to make a big difference to your health.

 Some of the keys to making changes are:

 - Have a plan before starting.

-Master one change at a time (for example, quit smoking before changing your diet).
+- Make one change at a time.
+For example, quit smoking before you overhaul your diet.

 - Prepare for setbacks.
 They happen.
 What matters more is that you get back on track.

 - Reward yourself for your progress.
 Pick a treat that feels great but doesn't undermine your game plan.

 - Keep up with your friends and family.
 Your social connections are good for you.